internet-com/micro-service-toolkit/README.md

 To send a test message simply run `node sendTestMsg.js --rabbitHost=localhost` in the test directory.

+BTW: The framework uses [amqp-heartbeat](https://www.npmjs.com/package/amqp-heartbeat) to enable a monitoring of the microservices.

 ## Gernerate Code Template
 Call syntax: